Don't Call Me Baby (Voice of the Beehive song)

-"Don't Call Me Baby" is a song by Anglo-American alternative pop rock band Voice of the Beehive.
+"Don't Call Me Baby" is a song by the English-American alternative pop rock band Voice of the Beehive.
 The song was written by lead singer Tracey Bryn with guitarist and keyboardist Mike Jones and was released as the fourth single from the band's debut album, Let It Bee (1988), on May 2, 1988.
 Backed with "Jump This Way" outside the US, it became a hit, peaking at No. 15 in the United Kingdom, No. 48 in Australia, and No. 25 in New Zealand.
 The song was included on the band's compilation albums A Portrait and The Best of Voice of the Beehive.